kmayo9/kmayo9/README.md

-# 👋 Hi, I'm Kevin Mayo
+👋 Hi, I'm Kevin Mayo

-🧭 Data-Driven Supply Chain Leader | ERP & BI Strategist | Continuous Improvement Advocate
+📊 Data Storyteller | ERP Strategist | Supply Chain Optimizer

-I build lean, resilient, and cost-effective supply chains that scale — saving over $4M through smart procurement, global sourcing, and analytics execution.
+I turn complexity into clarity.
+Whether it’s rescuing runtime charts from genre chaos or building multi-million-dollar savings strategies in NetSuite, I live at the intersection of systems and storytelling.
+My dashboards aren’t just data , they’re designed to resonate.

 📈 Highlights from the Field:
 - Negotiated $4M+ in supplier savings through cost modeling and consolidated sourcing